 Intramed Medical Centre is a Canadian leader in the introduction of the no scalpel and no needle vasectomy procedure.
 Our surgical team has world-class training and support, and we are proud to operate at a high standard of care.

 Please contact us for a consultation today if you are considering vasectomy.
-You are in good hands with Dr. Crouse and Intramed, where we perform 2000 vasectomies annually.
+You are in good hands with Dr. Crouse and Intramed, where we perform between 2000 and 3000 vasectomies annually.

 Call Us to Book!